Destiny 2 PvE Meta: What are the best weapons right now?

 What are the worst weapon types in Destiny 2 PvE?

 Snipers (with one Exotic exception) remain in a pretty terrible place when it comes to PvE content.
-They are both more tricky to use and are outputting less damage than many other specials on top of that.
+They are both more tricky to use and are outputting less damage than many other specials.
 They could really use some help in future patches.

 Shotguns are also struggling somewhat.
-They remain decent options, but apart from some very specific builds, they are a fairly underwhelming option.
+They remain decent, but apart from some very specific builds, they are a fairly underwhelming option.
 Even the once-great double Slug Shotgun option that took over the Taniks boss fight in the Deep Stone Crypt has fallen away.

-Lastly, Machine Guns are also in a pretty disappointing space.
-Besides Xenophage, which has also dropped off from its one mighty reign, it’s hard to justify running these for any reason.
+Lastly, Machine Guns are also in a terrible spot.
+Besides Xenophage, which has also dropped off from its once mighty reign, it’s hard to justify running these for any reason.
 Their DPS is poor for a heavy weapon, and while they have deep reserves, so much of Destiny PvE is about doing a lot of damage and doing it quickly.
 In a world of Champions and Raid bosses, Machine guns currently feel left behind.

 Thankfully though, almost every other weapon type has its place or is at least viable somewhere in the meta.
 Especially when it comes to primary weapons, there’s a ton you can use with it largely coming down to personal preference.